astral-sh/ruff/docs/faq.md

 ## How can I change Ruff's default configuration?

-When no configuration file is found, Ruff will look for a user-specific `pyproject.toml` or `ruff.toml` file as a last resort.
+When no configuration file is found, Ruff will look for a user-specific `ruff.toml` file as a last resort.
 This behavior is similar to Flake8's `~/.config/flake8`.

-On macOS, Ruff expects that file to be located at `/Users/Alice/Library/Application Support/ruff/ruff.toml`.

-On Linux, Ruff expects that file to be located at `/home/alice/.config/ruff/ruff.toml`.
+On macOS and Linux, Ruff expects that file to be located at `~/.config/ruff/ruff.toml`, and respects the `XDG_CONFIG_HOME` specification.

-On Windows, Ruff expects that file to be located at `C:\Users\Alice\AppData\Roaming\ruff\ruff.toml`.
+On Windows, Ruff expects that file to be located at `~\AppData\Roaming\ruff\ruff.toml`.

+!!! note
+  Prior to `v0.5.0`, Ruff would read user-specific configuration from `~/Library/Application Support/ruff/ruff.toml` on macOS.
+While Ruff will still respect such configuration files, the use of `~/Library/ Application Support` is considered deprecated.

-For more, see the [`dirs`](https://docs.rs/dirs/4.0.0/dirs/fn.config_dir.html) crate.
+For more, see the [`etcetera`](https://crates.io/crates/etcetera) crate.

 ## Ruff tried to fix something — but it broke my code.
 What's going on?